terrawolf34/LemnCord/README.md

 # LemnCord
-A Discord "client" written in Python.
+Discord **client** written in Python.
 Made for educational purposes.
 Probably not gonna turn into something useful.

 # How to run
-Put your user token in `bruh.py`
+Put your user token in `token.txt`

-`pip install requests websocket_client`

-`python3 menu.py`
+In LemnCord folder launch `LemnCord.bat` or `LemnCord.bash` — if you use bash

-To exit: CTRL+C
+To exit: **CTRL + C**

 # Why?
 The Official Discord app is bad.
 It wastes ram.
 Why not do a lighter and more platform friendly (less user friendly 😬) app?